North of Scotland Hydro-Electric Board: Activity

-The second constructional scheme was the Tummel–Garry scheme, which included a much smaller project for a power station at Gairloch.
+The second constructional scheme was the Tummel–Garry scheme, which included a much smaller project for a power station at Kerry Falls near Gairloch.
 The main scheme would involve the construction of three dams, the first near Trinafour to create Loch Errochty along the course of a stream called Errochty Water, a tributary of the River Garry.
 This would feed a power station near the head of Loch Tummel.
-The second dam would be built across the River Tummel upsteam of the Falls of Tummel, and would feed Clunie power station, located below the falls.
+The second dam would be built across the River Tummel upstream of the Falls of Tummel, and would feed Clunie power station, located below the falls.
 The level of Loch Tummel would be 17 ft higher.
 The third dam was to be built across the Tummel above Pitlochry, which would supply compensation water to maintain the flow in the river downstream as well as generating power.
-The Hydro-Electric Board were unsure whether to proceed at the time, because of the opposition to their previous scheme, but MacColl was adamant that they should fight to ensure the principles of the original Act of Parliament were not eroded.
+The Hydro-Electric Board were unsure whether to proceed at the time, because of the opposition to their previous scheme, but MacColl was adamant that they should fight to ensure the principles of the original act of Parliament were not eroded.
 The Central Electricity Board and the Electricity Commissioners approved the scheme on 7 February 1945, but the Amenity Committee and the Fisheries Committee both wanted parts of it omitted.
 When it was published by the Secretary of State, there were 25 formal objections, with Perthshire County Council, riparian owners and the residents of Pitlochry leading the opposition.

-Johnston decided that a tribunal was necessary to consider the objections, and John Cameron was joined by Sir Robert Bryce Walker and Major G H M Brown Lindsay.
+Johnston decided that a tribunal was necessary to consider the objections, and John Cameron was joined by Sir Robert Bryce Walker and Major G. H. M. Brown Lindsay.
 It began on 25 May 1945 and lasted for ten days, with the transcript of the proceedings running to 1,188 pages.
 MacColl was unable to speak, as he was ill, and Lord Airlie was savaged by those opposing the scheme.
 In desperation, he asked the question, "Do the people of this country want electricity or do they not?"
-Lord Airlie recovered his composure for the second day of the hearing, and was followed by technical experts, including Thomas Lawrie, who spoke in place of MacColl, and J Guthrie Brown, who spoke eloquently on every aspect of the civil engineering works.
+Lord Airlie recovered his composure for the second day of the hearing, and was followed by technical experts, including Thomas Lawrie, who spoke in place of MacColl, and J. Guthrie Brown, who spoke eloquently on every aspect of the civil engineering works.
 The objectors had their say from the end of day six onwards, and predicted that the amenities of the area would be destroyed by the scheme.
-It also became clear on day nine that a number of riparian owners had donated waterfalls to the National Trust for Scotland, to make the Board's job more difficult.
+It also became clear on day nine that a number of riparian owners had donated waterfalls to the National Trust for Scotland, to make the board's job more difficult.
 The final report acknowledged the serious objections to the scheme, and examined them against the public interest.
 It stated that the scheme must stand or fall as a whole, and that despite some possible damage to amenities, the project should proceed.